gardener/etcd-druid/docs/concepts/controllers.md

 All controllers that are a part of etcd-druid reside in package `internal/controller`, as sub-packages.

-etcd-druid currently consists of 5 controllers, each having its own responsibility:
+etcd-druid currently consists of the following controllers, each having its own responsibility:

 - *etcd* : responsible for the reconciliation of the `Etcd` CR spec, which allows users to run etcd clusters within the specified Kubernetes cluster, and also responsible for periodically updating the `Etcd` CR status with the up-to-date state of the managed etcd cluster.
 - *compaction* : responsible for [snapshot compaction](/docs/proposals/02-snapshot-compaction.md).